Guinea-Bissau–United States relations: Political relations

 In April 2025, four foreign nationals convicted in Guinea-Bissau of trafficking 2.63 metric tons of cocaine were transferred to the United States to face additional charges.
 The individuals, Ramon Manriquez Castillo (U.S.-Mexican), Edgar Rodriguez Ruano (Mexican), Fernando Javier Escobar Tito (Ecuadorian), and Anderson Jair Gamboa Nieto (Colombian), were sentenced in January 2025 to 17 years in prison following their arrest in a record drug seizure known as Operation Landing.
 The operation, conducted in September 2024, involved the interception of a Gulfstream IV aircraft from Venezuela carrying 78 bales of cocaine at Bissau’s main airport.
 The U.S. Drug Enforcement Administration had coordinated closely with Bissau-Guinean authorities, citing the country's lack of high-security detention facilities as a reason for the transfer.
-President Umaro Sissoco Embaló characterized the handover, conducted under a bilateral agreement despite the absence of an extradition treaty, as evidence of Guinea-Bissau’s commitment to international anti-narcotics cooperation and its departure from its past reputation as a "narco-state".
+President Umaro Sissoco Embaló characterized the handover, conducted under a bilateral agreement despite the absence of an extradition treaty, as evidence of Guinea-Bissau’s commitment to international anti-narcotics cooperation and a departure from its past reputation as a "narco-state".
 The detainees later appeared in court in Fort Lauderdale, Florida, where they were charged with conspiring to traffic cocaine through several countries, including the United States.